 Johnny Weir, a two-time Olympian, three-time U.S. national champion and World bronze medalist, is a figure skating analyst for NBC Sports for the World Figure Skating Championships, the Grand Prix of Figure Skating Series and the U.S. Figure Skating National Championships.
 Weir joined NBC Olympics for its coverage of the 2014 Olympic Winter Games in Sochi, Russia, in the same role.
-Weir will serve as a fashion expert for NBC Sports Group’s upcoming coverage of the 2014 Kentucky Derby.
-He previously worked for Access Hollywood on its coverage of the 2014 Academy Awards in February.
+Weir served as a fashion expert for NBC Sports Group’s coverage of the 2014 Kentucky Derby, and previously worked for Access Hollywood on its coverage of the 2014 Academy Awards in February.

 During his distinguished 16-year career, Weir placed sixth at the Vancouver Winter Olympics in 2010 and fifth at the 2006 Torino Winter Olympics.